-Brazil’s potency as a wine consuming country is underestimated by many, the idea that it does not have a sufficiently developed wine culture is rooted in Brazilian history.
+Brazil’s potency as a wine consuming country is underestimated by many and the idea that it does not have a sufficiently developed wine culture is rooted in Brazilian history.
 This conviction, even if it is partly true, should have changed by the early ’90s, when the Brazilian economy opened up to the rest of the world.
 However, just because Brazilians started to consume international wines around 30 years ago, this does not mean that they are foreign to this product.

 Brazilians and wine